TNTU-F-12-internship/rs-content/content/en/blog/post-3.md

 ## {{< color-text text="Summary" >}}

-Automation image processing allows to ensure a great user experience without big efforts.
-It is more important than ever for web developers to implement these technologies.
+Automation image processing allows for ensuring a great user experience without big efforts.
+It is more important than ever for web developers to implement such optimization.

-We hope this article has been useful for you.
+We hope the article content has been useful to you.